Anand-15/Image-Video-Steganography/README.md

-# Video-Steganography
+Image and Video Steganography in python.

-Video Steganography in python.
+• Image Steganography : As the name suggests, Image Steganography refers to the process of hiding data within an image file.
+The image selected for this purpose is called the cover-image and the image obtained after steganography is called the stego-image.
 • Video Steganography : As the name suggests, Video Steganography refers to the process of hiding data within a Video file.
 The data is hidden inside a particular frame of the video file.
 In this OEP, we are going to use a method known as Least Significant Bit (LSB) transformation to hide the data inside a

 Understanding the Process of Image Steganography